Neutral member states in the European Union: Changes in the concept of neutrality through membership in the EU

+For certain overseas deployments of the Irish Defence Forces, Ireland developed a "triple lock" system requiring government approval, approval by Dáil Éireann in most cases, and service with an "International United Nations Force".
+Under Irish legislation, an International United Nations Force includes an international force or body "established, mandated, authorised, endorsed, supported, approved or otherwise sanctioned" by a resolution of either the United Nations Security Council or the United Nations General Assembly.
+A contingent may be deployed without a Dáil resolution if it is unarmed, or if it consists of not more than twelve Defence Forces personnel and the total number serving with that International United Nations Force would not exceed twelve.

+Although debate on the triple lock has often focused on the veto power of permanent members of the Security Council, Irish legislation also allows a General Assembly resolution to satisfy the United Nations element of the mechanism.
+The General Assembly has authorised or mandated peace operations in the past, including the United Nations Emergency Force in 1956, the United Nations Temporary Executive Authority in West New Guinea in 1962, a joint United Nations/regional peace operation in Haiti in 1993, and a peace operation in Guatemala in the 1990s.

 Moreover, the Treaty of Nice was rejected in a first referendum because of the fear of too much militarisation of the EU threatening Irish neutrality, but it passed a second one after a declaration of the member states on respect for Irish neutrality and a constitutional ban on being involved in a common European defence arrangement.
 This position was maintained in following treaty negotiations, but the Treaty of Lisbon nevertheless included a mutual defence clause.
 This led to another failed referendum which was successfully repeated after assuring again that the EU would not interfere with Ireland's neutrality.
 In general, when requiring a referendum for treaty changes the Irish government argued for respect for the specific nature of its security and defence policy although its concept of neutrality became more and more loose over time.